-General Assembly calendar Meeting: Drawing-up of the international calendar.
+General Assembly calendar Meeting: Drawing-up of the international calendar for the second year in advance and revising next year calendar.

-15 December: Publishing of the international calendar.
+15 December: Publishing of the international calendar for next two years.

-A National Authority may apply for a titled race two years ahead and relevant Commission allocates these events at the UIM General Assembly year earlier.
-Council may allocate an international Circuit titled event for unique occasions to an NA at the General Assembly more than one year ahead.
+Council may allocate an international Circuit titled event for unique occasions to an NA at the General Assembly more than two years ahead.
 This is necessary when organizers need more time to prepare financial and organizational matters for a UIM titled event.

-Application in these two cases from the NA must be sent to the UIM no later than 1.
+Application in these cases from the NA must be sent to the UIM no later than 1.
 September of the year that Council, in agreement with relevant Commission and the involved Committee, will process the application during the General Assembly.
 Additionally, the NA must pay the current race inscription fee upon UIM's acceptance of the proposal, which will not be refunded unless the organizer gives back or cancels the event before 15.
 August of the year preceding the race.